Research output per year

 Trypanosomiasis medicinal chemistry: Trypanosomiasis includes African sleeping sickness and Chagas disease, major neglected diseases of the third world.
 This work involves a multipronged international collaboration with Professor Jonathan Baell at the Monash Institute of Pharmaceutical sciences, Melbourne; Professor Vicky Avery at the Eskitis Institute, Griffith University, Brisbane; and GlaxoSmithKline, through the Tres Cantos Open Lab Foundation.

-Chemical Biology: Efforts in this area have included the synthesis of stable analogues of phosphohistidine for the purpose of antibody generation, and histidine phosphatase/kinase inhibitor identification, in collaboration with Professor Paul Attwood (UWA); the design and synthesis of fluorescent probes of enzyme activity; and biological mass-spectrometry probes for the interrogation of protein oxidation state with Professor Peter Arthur (UWA).
+Chemical Biology: Efforts in this area have included the synthesis of stable analogues of phosphohistidine for the purpose of antibody generation, and histidine phosphatase/kinase inhibitor identification, in collaboration with Dr Paul Attwood (UWA, retired); the design and synthesis of fluorescent probes of enzyme activity; and biological mass-spectrometry probes for the interrogation of protein oxidation state with Professor Peter Arthur (UWA).

-Design and synthesis of compounds with novel aromatic architectures: Work in this area includes the development of molecular switches (with Professor George Koutsantonis) and design and synthesis of novel and beautiful polycyclic aromatic compounds that have supramolecular application or resemble machine components.
+Design and synthesis of compounds with novel aromatic architectures: Work in this area includes the development of components for molecular electronics (with Professor George Koutsantonis), and the design and synthesis of novel and beautiful polycyclic aromatic compounds that have supramolecular application or resemble machine components.

 For more details on any of these areas of research (see also "Current Projects"), please email Matthew.